 This last plot makes the order of UV absorbing effectiveness quite clear

-To keep filters and lenses clean, the 3M Microfiber Lens Cleaning Cloth at $2.99 is well worth buying.
+To keep filters and lenses clean, a Microfiber Lens Cleaning Cloth is well worth buying.
 I use a couple of microfiber cloths and they are remarkable in their ability to wipe away grease spots and fingerprints!
 Just make sure the cloth is clean before you use it.
 They can be washed if they get dirty.

 © Copyright Bob Atkins All Rights Reserved